John Fautenberry: Arrest, trial and imprisonment

 Three days after killing Diffee, Fautenberry, who had been under surveillance since his linkage to Joseph Daron's stolen car, was arrested at his hotel room in Juneau.
 Jeff's bank card was found in his hotel room as well.
 During the course of his interrogations, Fautenberry confessed a total of six murders, including the 1984 stabbing death of 25-year-old homeless man Richard F. Combs in Roseburg, Oregon.
 According to Fautenberry, the two met in a park and began drinking, and as John drank more, he got angrier at the fact that he had recently been fired from his job.
 In a fit of rage, he supposedly stabbed Combs in the throat and dumped his body on the freeway.
 However, another man was already serving a sentence for that crime: 28-year-old Michael T. Collier had confessed and pleaded guilty to manslaughter in the Combs case, but had since recanted.
 The lead concerning Fautenberry was investigated, but in the end, it was abandoned.
 He was also briefly considered a suspect in the Dr. No murders due to his job as a long-haul trucker, and even questioned about the slaying of a fellow truck driver in New York, but was eventually cleared of suspicion.
 After a tape-recorded telephone interview with WKRC-TV, in which he confessed to four of his murders, Fautenberry attempted suicide by cutting his wrist with a razor, but was found in time and saved.

 During his imprisonment, Fautenberry was profiled as a serial killer according to the FBI's definition, with newspapers drawing comparisons to other murderers, such as Ted Bundy, Richard Biegenwald and the recently captured Eric Napoletano.
 Fautenberry himself denied being one, as he believed he didn't fit the criteria, as he murdered for money, not for sexual or personal satisfaction.

-Fautenberry was held at the Lemon Creek Correctional Center, initially on a $1 million bail, which was increased to $3 million following additional charges.
-He was indicted for the murders of Diffee, Farmer and Daron, and was first to stand trial in Alaska.
+Fautenberry was held at the Lemon Creek Correctional Center in Juneau, initially on a $1 million bail, which was increased to $3 million following additional charges.
+He was indicted for the murders of Diffee, Farmer and Daron, and remained in Alaska for his first trial.
 In exchange for the other charges being dropped, he pleaded guilty to killing Diffee and was given a 99-year prison term in Alaska.
 He was then extradited to Ohio, where he was sentenced to death for the murder of Joseph Daron, and sent off to await execution at the Southern Ohio Correctional Facility.
 In September of that year, he was extradited to New Jersey, where he pleaded guilty to murder in the Farmer case, and was given a life sentence.